nklapste/PY-UNO/README.md

 the AI would check its memory it could only go so for to extract or interpolate data.
 Additionally, as more cards are added to the memory tree the past card memory values would increase in tree depth thus eventually becoming  "forgotten".
-Essentially if more time was permitted and if I had a a partner able to help, having an AI that could implement a future seeing AI could of likely been implemented with use of Card_Guess_Tree and the other decision trees.
-A small test function for Card_Guess_Tree is provided within its file for an example of its use and how it was properly constructed but never implemented.
+A small test function for Card_Guess_Tree is provided within its file for an example of its use and how it was properly constructed but is never implemented.

 **Display Resizing:** Within PY-UNO the native supported and boot resolution is 1600x900 (16:9 aspect ratio).
 Users are free to resize the window to their